-Serbia: Energy cooperation with Romania to enhance, electricity cross border capacity to be increased23.
-September 2014. / News Serbia Energy
+Serbia: Energy cooperation with Romania to enhance, electricity cross border capacity to be increased, News Serbia Energy

 Romania is prepared, if needed, to provide Serbia with the missing quantities of electricity and coal at most favorable prices, says Aleksandar Antic.